n8n-io/n8n-docs/docs/integrations/builtin/credentials/totp.md

 # TOTP credentials

-You can use these credentials to authenticate the following nodes with ActiveCampaign.
+You can use these credentials to authenticate the following nodes with TOTP.

 - [TOTP](/integrations/builtin/app-nodes/n8n-nodes-base.totp/)